hindu-comm/weblogs/manasataramgini/2007/02/2007-02-23_are-nastika-s-valid-successors-of-the-vedic-tradition.md

 epics to greater or lesser degrees and have precursors even in the late vedic period.
 Yet, these find no or little mention amongst the bauddhas.
-The typical white Indologists and their fellow travelers have persistently tried to claim that the late vedic corpus (upaniShad and mImAmsa sUtras) and itihAsa, and the early bauddha corpus overlapped.
+The typical white Indologists and their fellow travelers have persistently tried to claim that the late vedic corpus (upaniShadand mImAmsa sUtras) and itihAsa, and the early bauddha corpus overlapped.
 However, if we carefully view the evidence we find that as usual the conventional Indological ideas are flawed: The paurANic genealogies, the